lf-edge/eve/README.md

 (right there in the terminal window from which make run was executed).
 Your shell in the console is connected to the 'host' os.
 Everything interesting is actually happening in the pillar container.
-Use `zen enter` command to enter it (or if you're comfortable with ctr CLI from containerd - use that instead).
+Use `eve enter` command to enter it (or if you're comfortable with ctr CLI from containerd - use that instead).

 Once in a container you can run the usual xl commands to start VMs and